Maya Mountains: Cover

 The Mountains' sedimentary cover blankets all of the province's foothills and plains, and all but a few portions of its mountain range.
 The cover in the foothills and plains is predominantly composed of Cretacaeous marine strata to the south, west, and north, but this transitions into Quaternary alluvium to the east.
 In contrast, the cover in the mountain range is predominated by Palaeozoic strata.

-The Mountains' cover in the mountain range has been recently characterised as an elevated relict landscape, ie an area where basement uplift has not been counterbalanced by fluvial erosion.
+The Mountains' cover in the mountain range has been recently characterised as an elevated relict landscape, i.e. an area where basement uplift has not been counterbalanced by fluvial erosion.

 Formation

-Geologic mapping and dating of rocks in the Maya Mountains have 'led to a varierty of interpretations and eventually to puzzling discrepancies between reported field relations, age of fossils, and geochronologic data.'
+Geologic mapping and dating of rocks in the Maya Mountains have 'led to a variety of interpretations and eventually to puzzling discrepancies between reported field relations, age of fossils, and geochronologic data.'
 An early 1955 study divided the Mountains' sedimentary rocks into Macal and Maya series or formations, but these were subsequently rejected in favour of the single Santa Rosa Group of sedimentary rocks (discovered in Guatemala in 1966).
 However, this consensus was upended upon the 1996 discovery of deeper granitoids which crystallisation ages 'considerably older' than known post-Devonian ages of Santa Rosa fossils.
 The presence of pre-Devonian sediments was 'a matter of debate' until 'conclusively demonstrate[d]' in the affirmative in 2009.